pkp/pkp-docs/contributing/en/gettingstarted.md

 ![Forking the PKP Docs repository](./assets/contrib-github-fork.gif)

-## Editing on GitHub.com
+## Editing on GitHub

-If you want to edit existing documentation or add a section or chapter to existing documentation, you can edit the document directly from the docs repository itself on GitHub.com.
+If you want to edit existing documentation or add a section or chapter to existing documentation, you can edit the document directly from the docs repository itself on github.com.

 1. Create a [GitHub](https://github.com) account if you do not already have one and log in.
 2. [Fork](https://docs.github.com/en/get-started/quickstart/github-glossary#fork) the [pkp-docs GitHub repository](https://github.com/pkp/pkp-docs) to your own account.